Deltares-research/netcdf_to_gltf_converter/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```
 2. Clone or [download](https://github.com/Deltares/netcdf_to_gltf_converter/archive/refs/heads/main.zip) this repository to your local machine
-3. From the root folder, open your command line and execute:
+3. From the root folder, open your command line interface and run the following command:
 ```
 poetry install
 ```